seregonwar/TrollRestore-GuiVersion/README.md

-# TrollRestore
+# TrollRestore Whit Gui!
-TrollRestore is a TrollStore installer for iOS/iPadOS 15.0 - 16.7 RC (20H18) and 17.0.
+TrollRestore is a TrollStore installer for iOS/iPadOS 15.0 - 16.7 RC (20H18) and 17.0 (iOS 18.0 test).
 It will replace a system app of your choice with a TrollHelper binary, which you can then open and use to install TrollStore.
 TrollRestore makes use of backups in order to restore the binary to a system app container.

 A guide for installing TrollStore using TrollRestore can be found [here](https://ios.cfw.guide/installing-trollstore-trollrestore).